Home » Big Island » 101 Best Things to do on the Big Island with Kids

 We really liked the tide pools at Old Kona Airport.

-99. Look for Rainbows
+73. Look for Rainbows

-I had to include this on the list because Hawaii has some of the most beautiful rainbows on the world.
+I had to include this on the list because Hawaii has some of the most beautiful rainbows in the world.
 It’s easy to spot them in Hilo since that’s the rainy side of the island.

-100. See a Big Island Sunrise
+74. See a Big Island Sunrise

 Because Hilo is situated on the East shore of the island, you can see some pretty amazing sunrises over the ocean.
 Hilo Bay is one of the best places to watch a Big Island sunrise.